 There are many ways in which you can engage more closely with EASTBIO and contribute to building a vibrant cross-institutional student network.
-You can enhance your leadership skills and volunteer as a student representative; you can join the student communication group and collect information for our News web page; you can also tweet about the EASTBIO training events or blog about them on the EASTBIO website.
+You can enhance your leadership skills and volunteer as a student representative; you can volunteer news and research content for the EASTBIO News page at any point; you can also tweet about the EASTBIO training events or blog about them on the EASTBIO website.
+In the past, students have taken various initiatives with foci ranging from students-with-young-families to LGBTQ+ representation to location-based social groups so please let us how if you would like EASTBIO to help and facilitate in terms of your community-driven interests and priorities.

-We are looking for student representatives for the 2020 student cohort from each of the EASTBIO partners.
-As a student representative you will join our student committee and will have the opportunity to: get first-hand experience in organising the EASTBIO Symposia or Industry Skills School; attend the EASTBIO Management Group meetings and shape training developments; collect the feedback and opinions of your fellow students; organise local social events.
+We are looking for student representatives for the 2021 student cohort from each of the EASTBIO partners.
+As a student representative you will join our student committee and, among other things, you will have the opportunity to get first-hand experience in organising the EASTBIO Symposia or Industry Skills School; attend the EASTBIO Management Group meetings and shape training developments; collect the feedback and opinions of your fellow students; organise local social events.

 We will ask for volunteers at the Induction and offer 10 (training) points as an incentive-booster!
-If you would like to represent your institution or contribute in any other way, please send an email to Maria Filippakopoulou at enquiries@eastscotbiodtp.ac.uk.
+If you would like to represent your institution or contribute in any other way, please email us at. enquiries@eastscotbiodtp.ac.uk.